SIPp/sipp/README.md

 *PLEASE* follow a few coding rules:

-  - SIPp uses GNU autotools, so changes to the build process should be done by editing configure.ac and Makefile.in, then regenerating the files with `autoreconf -ivf`.
+  - SIPp uses GNU autotools, so changes to the build process should be done by editing configure.ac and Makefile.am.
+Then regenerate the files with `autoreconf -ivf`.
 (You will need your distribution's `autotools` and `autoconf-archive` packages installed for this.)